microsoft/coyote/docs/_learn/tutorials/failover-coffee-machine.md

 based eventing is used to model the `ShotCompleteEvent`, `WaterHotEvent`, `WaterEmptyEvent` and `HopperEmptyEvent`.

-This shows how Coyote can help find actual design flaws in your code so you can design a system that is more robust in the face of unexpected faults in the system.
-A number of different `scheduling strategies` that test different kinds of fairness algorithms are included in the `coyote test` engine.
+This shows how Coyote can help find actual design flaws in your code so you can design a system that is more robust in the face of unexpected faults.
+The `coyote test` engine provides several different `scheduling strategies` that test different kinds of fairness algorithms.
 These are designed to find different kinds of bugs.
-The following command line shows how to use `--sch-portfolio` to test a bunch of different strategies at once, each in different test processes:
+The following command line shows how to use `--sch-portfolio` and the `--parallel` options to test a bunch of different strategies in parallel, each in different test processes:

 ```
-d:\git\foundry99\CoyoteSamples>..\Coyote\bin\net46\coyote.exe test D:\git\foundry99\CoyoteSamples\bin\net46\CoffeeMachine.exe -i 100 -ms 2000 --graph-bug --sch-portfolio -p 8
+d:\git\foundry99\CoyoteSamples>..\Coyote\bin\net46\coyote.exe test D:\git\foundry99\CoyoteSamples\bin\net46\CoffeeMachine.exe -i 100 -ms 2000 --graph-bug --sch-portfolio --parallel 8
 .
 Testing D:\git\foundry99\CoyoteSamples\bin\net46\CoffeeMachine.exe
 Starting TestingProcessScheduler in process 42036
 Launching d:\git\foundry99\Coyote\bin\net46\coyote.exe